-A. the defendant has a debilitating medical condition that has been diagnosed by a physician with whom the defendant has a bona fide physician-patient relationship;
+A. the defendant has a debilitating medical condition that has been diagnosed by a physician with whom the defendant has a bona fide physicianpatient relationship;

-B. the debilitating medical condition is severe and resistant to conventional medicine: and
+B. the debilitating medical condition is severe and resistant to conventional medicine; and relief from the debilitating medical condition.

-C. marijuana is likely to provide the defendant with therapeutic or palliative relief from the debilitating medical condition.
+C. marijuana is likely to provide the defendant with therapeutic or palliative